 While it's clear that the PS5 is going to be exceptionally powerful, it's also going to have decent green credentials.
 The Head of Sony Interactive Entertainment, Jim Ryan, revealed a feature called "suspended gameplay" which gets through less power than the current console.
 If it was used by one million PS5 owners, that would represent a reduction in electricity consumption equivalent to 1000 US households.

 PlayStation 5 audio: will the PS5 support Dolby Atmos?

-At the end if the Sony's March 2020 PS5 update, Cerny left his audience with the distinct feeling that the PS5 would not be supporting Dolby Atmos.
-The PS5 will output native 3D audio using a newly-designed 'Tempest Engine' with Cerny stating that he wanted to include far more than just the 34 speakers that Atmos can manage.
-It also means that many more TV sound devices will be able to leverage the PS5's surround virtualisation and not just Atmos-certified ones.
+At the end of the Sony's March 2020 PS5 update, Cerny left his audience with the distinct feeling that the PS5 would not be supporting Dolby Atmos.
+The PS5 will output native 3D audio using a newly-designed 'Tempest Engine' with Cerny stating that he wanted to include processing for far more than the 32 objects he claimed Dolby Atmos is limited to (Dolby has since refuted that claim).

 PlayStation 5: DualSense controller

-With each new PlayStation normally comes a new DualShock controller, except this time it doesn't.
-Sony has gone to the next level and created the DualSense controller which is the gamepad that will accompany the PS5 at launch.
+With each new PlayStation comes a new DualShock controller, except this time it doesn't.
+Sony has gone to the next level and created the DualSense controller to partner the PS5.

 It's a sleek and modern-looking design with a two-tone finish instead of the standard single hue of the DualShocks.
 Sony has promised that the new controller "will captivate more of your senses as you interact with the virtual worlds in PS5 games.
 The features of DualSense, along with PS5’s Tempest 3D AudioTech, will deliver a new feeling of immersion to players."